 How to nominate

 Nominations open in October each year and all paperwork must be submitted by 1 March the following year.

-To nominate, please read the nomination guidelines below and email the secretariat ([email protected]) with the name of the intended candidate, their current email address, position and institution to receive the nomination documents to complete.
+To nominate, please read the nomination guidelines below and email the secretariat ([email protected]) with the name of the intended candidate, their current email address, position and institution to begin the process.